algosup/2024-2025-project-4-web-fpga-team-2/Documents/TestPlan/testPlan.md

   - Python

 ### 3.3 Testing Environment
-For testing we are using 3 MAC's and 1 Windows computer to ensure the compatibility between the two platform.
+For testing we are using 3 MAC's and 1 Windows computer to ensure the compatibility between the two platforms.

 ### 3.4 Test Scope